GTR2500/sfat-core/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU General Public License v3.0 (GPLv3).

+You are free to use, modify, and redistribute this code, provided that any derivative work is also distributed under the same license.

 ## Reference